 Your surgeon tells you when you can start drinking again.
 You start with sips of fluid, often a day or two after surgery.
 Gradually the amount you are allowed to drink increases, before slowly moving on to more solid foods.
 Once you can drink without being sick, your nurse will take out your drip and nasogastric tube.

 In some hospitals, you start drinking nutritional drinks the day after your operation.
 You build up the amount you drink over the first few days.
 As long as you don't feel sick, you can then try eating food.

 The wound from the operation is covered up when you come round from the anaesthetic.
 It is left covered for a couple of days.
 Then your nurse changes the dressings and cleans the wound.

 The bags or bottles attached to your wound drains are emptied and changed every day.
 When they have stopped draining fluid they are taken out.
 This is usually about a week after your operation but might be longer if there is any fluid leakage in the operation area.

 Your clips or stitches are left in for about 7 to 10 days if they are not dissolvable.
 Your district nurse or practice nurse can remove them if you are at home.

 Some surgeons leave a small tube (stent) inside you to help drain fluid from the pancreas after your surgery.
-They take this out about 3 weeks after the operation.
-You usually have this done in outpatients.

 Getting up might seem very difficult at first.
 Moving about helps you to get better, but you will need to start gradually.
 Your physiotherapist will visit you every day after your operation to help you with your breathing and leg exercises.